Section 179D

 Also known as the 179D Energy Policy Act (EPAct) tax deduction, the Commercial Buildings Tax Deduction program incentivizes real estate investors and developers for installing energy-efficient features in commercial new construction, energy rehab, and renovation projects.

 First established in 2006, this provision of the U.S. federal tax code was made permanent by the Consolidated Appropriations Act, 2021, H.R.
 133, which was signed into law in December 2020.
-This deduction allows you to claim up to $1.80 per square foot of qualifying properties.
+This deduction allows you to claim up to $5.65 per square foot of qualifying properties.
 With this incentive on the table, developers have a significant financial incentive for incorporating green building technologies into their projects.

 How Does the 179D EPAct Tax Deduction Work?

-Depending on the type of energy-efficient features you include in your project, you could qualify for a tax deduction of up to $1.80 per square foot.
+Depending on the type of energy-efficient features you include in your project, you could qualify for a tax deduction of up to $5.65 per square foot.

 Obtaining Certification & Applying for 179D EPAct Deductions

 To apply for this tax incentive, you must complete and submit the required documentation and provide the required analysis and certification.
-Certification must be prepared by a licensed and qualified, non-affiliated party, specifically a licensed contractor or engineer from the area in which the building is located.
+Certification must be prepared by a licensed and qualified, non-affiliated party, specifically a licensed contractor or engineer from the jurisdiction in which the building is physically located.
 The certification preparer must perform field inspections in accordance with National Renewable Energy Laboratory (“NREL”) guidelines and, using authorized software, calculate the energy and power cost savings.

 Thanks to the current building standards and codes, many projects qualify for this lucrative tax deduction.
 To determine whether your project qualifies, contact Cost Segregation Authority today.
 We provide a no-cost, no-obligation benefits analysis, to determine whether you could be entitled to take advantage of the EPAct deductions.